-General obligation bonds, often called GO bonds, issued by local governments also aren't immune to the impact of natural disaster.
+General obligation (GO) bonds issued by local governments also aren't immune to the impact of natural disaster.
 If a large enough portion of a town is destroyed by wildfire, the tax base and the source of most GO bond security will disappear, affecting the issuer’s ability to make bond payments; however, not all local governments affected by natural disasters will face the same level of credit deterioration.
 Some damage is covered by insurance, and other areas may receive assistance from state reserve funds or FEMA.
 Many local governments also maintain the reserves and liquidity to continue operations and start rebuilding.

 Lessons from the recent California wildfires